Media

 Media coverage, interviews, and features from the expedition and beyond.

-A 50-year-old South African is crossing the Greenland Ice Sheet right now.
-540km.
-25 days.
-A 70 to 100kg sled.
-Unsupported.
-One of fewer than 5 South Africans to have ever attempted this.
+A 50-year-old South African crossed the Greenland Ice Sheet unsupported.
+553km.
+29 days.
+A 100kg sled.
+One of a handful of South Africans ever to complete it.

 Gerry van der Walt is a strategic performance coach, speaker, and professional photographer with 25 years in high-performance environments across five continents.
-He holds an Honours degree in Psychology and spent 14 years as co-founder and Director of Operations at Wild Eye, one of Africa's leading photographic safari operations.
+He holds an Honours degree in Sport Psychology and spent 14 years as co-founder and Director of Operations at Wild Eye, one of Africa's leading photographic safari operations.
+He is based in Johannesburg, South Africa, and works with clients, teams, and rooms worldwide.

-This crossing is not just an expedition.
-It is a live field test of the mental performance framework he teaches.
-Every tool, every concept, every principle he works with in coaching and on stage is being stress-tested right now in real conditions on one of the most remote places on earth.
+This crossing was not just an expedition.
+It was a live field test of the mental performance framework he teaches.
+Every tool, every concept, every principle he works with in coaching and on stage was stress-tested in real conditions on one of the most remote places on earth.
 That is the story.
 Raw, real, and backed by three years of preparation.

-Available for interviews, keynotes, podcasts, broadcast, and print from July 2026.
+Available for interviews, keynotes, podcasts, broadcast, and print.
 Pre-written media brief and high resolution photography available on request.

 Contact: info@gerryvanderwalt.com